simonschoelly/KittyTerminalImages.jl/README.md

 - [ ] Support for tmux and screen.
 - [x] Add an option for setting the image output size.
 - [ ] Query for the terminal size and colors.
-- [ ] Ensure that kitty is the actual terminal emulator.
+- [ ] Allow specifying placement of the images - if possible have a mode where the terminal is split into a text and an image section.
+- [ ] Figure out if it possible to play animations.

 ## Similar packages